AI-sandbox/neural-admixture/README.md

 ![multi_head_arch](https://user-images.githubusercontent.com/31998088/123008111-99a46e00-d3ba-11eb-8ced-d394ef903487.png)

+## Command Line Interface

+A command line interface with a similar input/output as the original ADMIXTURE will be released shortly, stay tuned!

 ## Requirements

 We recommend creating a fresh Python 3.9 environment using `virtualenv` (or `conda`), and then install the requirements there.
 As an example, for `virtualenv`, one should launch the following commands: